Preface to the Sixth Edition

-The publication of the fifth edition of The Fifteen Minute Hour by Radcliffe Publishers Ltd. is a source of great satisfaction to us.
-Our purpose in writing this book, which has not changed since our first edition in 1986, is to convince you that by routinely incorporating therapeutic talk into your practice, you can solve and often prevent many problems.
+The publication of the sixth edition of The Fifteen Minute Hour is a source of great satisfaction to us.
+Our purpose in writing this book, which has not changed since the original 1986 edition, is to convince you that by routinely incorporating therapeutic talk into your medical practice, you can solve and often prevent many problems.
 During the years since publication of the first edition, many things have changed.
-In earlier editions we speculated about a number of mind-body connections that have since been substantiated by research.
-The increase in terrorism around the world has compromised people's basic sense of safety.
-Evidenced-based medicine, electronic communications, the plethora of information on the internet, cost control, cultural diversity, and other societal trends have affected the delivery of medical care.
+In earlier editions we speculated about a number of mind-body connections now substantiated by research.
+The increase in terrorism around the world has compromised people’s basic sense of safety.
+Evidence-based medicine, electronic communications, the plethora of information on the internet, cost control, cultural diversity, and other societal trends have affected the delivery of medical care.
 In spite of all these changes, the importance of the practitioner-patient relationship remains a constant.
 With electronic records, and computers in the exam room, the need to relate to patients in a personal and empathic manner has become more critical than ever.
 The approaches described in this text are designed not only to enhance the therapeutic relationship, but also to make your practice more productive and pleasurable.

 The book has grown out of our combined 80+ years of clinical practice and experience in teaching doctors training in the specialty of Family Medicine, practicing physicians, nurse practitioners, and other primary care providers in the art of therapeutic talk.
-In the 28 years since the publication of the first edition of The Fifteen Minute Hour, we have heard from many enthusiastic practitioners in the United States, Australia, Brazil, Canada, Denmark, Israel, Malta, the United Kingdom, and elsewhere who have assimilated our techniques into their practices.
-We were delighted when the second edition was translated into Japanese, and the third edition was translated into Korean, because this attested to the multicultural relevance of our techniques.
+In the 31 years since the publication of the first edition of The Fifteen Minute Hour, we have heard from many enthusiastic practitioners in the United States, Australia, Brazil, Canada, Denmark, Israel, Malta, the United Kingdom, and elsewhere who have assimilated our techniques into their practices.
+We were delighted when the second edition was translated into Japanese, and the third and fifth editions were translated into Korean, because this attested to the multicultural relevance of our techniques.
 The overwhelming consensus is that the strategies work: patients respond, practitioners save time, provider-patient relationships become richer, and everyone feels a little less stressed out.

-Although our techniques will certainly increase your ability to recognize and treat emotional problems, this is not a psychiatry text.
+Although our techniques will increase your ability to recognize and treat emotional problems, this is not a psychiatry text.
 It is also not a text on providing in-depth psychotherapy or long-term counseling although it will enhance your ability to recognize and manage common emotional conditions resulting from the stress of living in the 21st century.
-You will be able to address patients' concerns often at an early and manageable state.
-Incorporating useful knowledge from psychology and psychotherapy into your clinical practice will help you become more effective in dealing with the emotional component of problems patients bring to the primary care practitioner and leave you feeling more satisfied.
+You will be able to address patients’ concerns often at an early and often manageable state.
+Incorporating useful knowledge from psychology and psychotherapy into your clinical practice will help you become more effective in dealing with patients' emotional problems and leave you feeling more satisfied.

-When The Fifteen Minute Hour was first published, addressing psychological issues related to the patient's health status were not seen as critical.
-Max Planck has been quoted as explaining that "a new scientific truth does not triumph by convincing its opponents and making them see the light, but rather because its opponents eventually die, and a new generation grows up that is familiar with it."
-We have been preaching this "gospel" for over 28 years.
+When The Fifteen Minute Hour was first published, addressing psychological issues related to the patient’s health status was not seen as critical.
+Max Planck has been quoted as explaining that “a new scientific truth does not triumph by convincing its opponents and making them see the light, but rather because its opponents eventually die, and a new generation grows up that is familiar with it.”
 You are our new generation.
-We hope that you will master our simple techniques to deal effectively with the psychological dimensions of patient care.
-If you already focus on patients' psychosocial problems or would like to do so more efficiently, this book will provide you with background material to help you apply universal principles.
-We will point out what actually works in practice to improve patients' functioning.
+If you already focus on patients’ psychosocial problems and would like to do so more efficiently, this book will provide you with background material to help you apply universal principles.
+We will point out what actually works in practice to improve patients’ functioning.
 Furthermore, we will provide specific suggestions, approaches to therapeutic interventions, and particular phrases that we have developed, practiced, taught, and tested for over 30 years.
-We now have evidence to document that our techniques increase patient satisfaction1,2improve practitioner-patient relationships3 without adding significantly to the length of the visit.4 The BATHE technique has taken on a life of its own.
+We now have evidence to document that our techniques increase patient satisfaction1,2 and improve practitioner-patient relationships3 without adding significantly to the length of the visit.4 The BATHE technique has taken on a life of its own.
 A randomly controled clinical trial showed it as effcctive in promoting patient satisfaction in an inpatient setting4 as well as in preanesthetic visit.5

 It was six men of Indostan